Dealing with Money in Argentina: Cash, Credit Cards, and Change

 Smaller bills will fetch less on the exchange market.

-Euros and Reales are also exchanged on the black market.
-Beware that outside of Buenos Aires it can be more difficult to exchange Euros and Reales, so it may be a good idea to change them before traveling to more remote destinations.
+Beware that outside of Buenos Aires it can be more difficult to exchange Euros and Reales, so it may be a good idea to come with dollars or exchange them before traveling to more remote destinations.

 It may be possible to use them in a store to get change in pesos or exchange them for a lower rate.

-Bring ‘Big-Headed’ Benjamins
+Bring ‘Big-Headed’ Bills to Argentina: The Benjamins

 Two examples of one hundred dollars printed in different years.